Skip to content

 'Zambrano' carers

-A 'Zambrano' carer is a person from a non-EEA state whose residence is required in order to enable a child or dependant adult, who is British, to live in the UK (or the rest of the EEA).
-It is a right derived from EU law, so it only applies to people who entered the UK on or before 31 December 2020.
+A 'Zambrano' carer is a person from a non-EEA state whose residence is required to enable a child or dependant adult, who is British, to live in the UK (or the rest of the EEA).
+It is a right derived from EU law, so it now only applies to a person:

 A Zambrano carer is a parent who had sole care of a child with British citizenship.
 The Zambrano carer had the right to live and work in the UK (and continues to do so provided they applied to the EU Settlement Scheme on time).
 This right is known as a Zambrano right after the case that established it and was included in the EEA regulations ( Regulation 16(5)): see the Home Office guidance (pdf) on how these regulations were applied.